elizathebrute/decarcerateutah.github.io/_posts/2020-07-11-alternatives-to-operation-rio-grande.md

 ---
 layout: post
 title: "Alternatives to Operation Rio Grande"
 description: Operation Rio Grande does not care about making Rio Grande safer for the homeless, they care about making it more palatable for business owners.
-That's why their "solution" involves brute force, violent power, and fast action.
+That's why their solution involves brute force, violent power, and fast action.
 They want the homeless out of sight and out of mind.
-They aren't working on anything towards improving services and actually helping people (just look at the way they talk about the phase 2 and phase 3: they never account for how they will provide for the needs of 600 people arrested.
-They have yet to find treatment and services for so many people, but had no problem arresting all of them in a matter of days).
+They aren't working on anything towards improving services and actually helping people.
+Just look at the way they talk about the phase 2 and phase 3: they never account for how they will provide for the needs of 600 people arrested.
+They have yet to find treatment and services for so many people, but had no problem arresting all of them in a matter of days.
 teaser_image: /images/teasers/alternatives to operation rio grande.jpg
 date: 2020-07-11
 ---